mit-kathrotia/slack-notifier/README.md

 - Set SLACK_BOT_USER_OAUTH_TOKEN in .env
 - Create an Incoming Webhook for channels
 - set these channels in .env
+- set "Bot Token Scopes" according to your need
 - set auth token, channels & their webhooks in ```config/services.php```

     i.e